Dentosal/EasyJson/README.md

 # TODO

-* Documentation would possibly be a cool thing to add.
+* Documentation would possibly be a cool thing to add
-* Unit test would probably find some edge cases.
-* Deserialization to case classes would most likely be helpful.
+* Verifying against a schema would be a nice addtion

 # License